Pedro Seabra

-Pedro Miguel Costa Seabra (born 11 November 1987) is a Portuguese former footballer who is last known to have played as a defender for Padroense.
+Pedro Miguel Costa Seabra (born 11 November 1987) is a Portuguese former professional footballer who played as a centre-back.

 Career

 Seabra started his career with Portuguese third tier side Padroense.
-In 2009, Seabra signed for Leixões in the Portuguese top flight, where he made over 22 league appearances and scored 0 goals and suffered relegation to the Portuguese second tier.
+In 2009, he signed for Leixões in the Portuguese top flight, where he made over 22 league appearances and suffered relegation to the Portuguese second tier.
 In 2011, Seabra returned to Portuguese third tier club Padroense, where he suffered relegation to the Portuguese fourth tier.